-Women’s enterprise and entrepreneurship facts and statistics are listed here on the Prowess website.
+Women in business and self-employment, female entrepreneurship and enterprise facts and statistics are listed here on the Prowess website.
 This is a useful resource for journalists, researchers and students.

 If you can’t find the information you’re looking for on this page, use the internal ‘search’ box (top right) – the Prowess site is full of information based articles.
 Many of the source reports for the facts here can be found in the publications section.

 - Self-employed women are the majority of the newly self-employed.
 The increase in the number of women in the UK becoming self-employed is unprecedented.
 Historically, women have made up just over a quarter of the self-employed, but since the 2008 downturn 58% of the newly self-employed have been female.
 In the last year, self-employment has started to decline for men, but not for women.
 (Here to Stay: Women’s self-employment in a (post)

 In 2014, 70% of those becoming self-employed were women.
 Labour Force Survey, Office of National Statistics 2015)